Image of picture line

 7. Additional calculation of emission factors for methane production of feed

-The company that produces feed for dairy cows and associated young stock, must make an additional calculation of the emission factors of methane production of the feed, according to the specifications described in Appendix 1.
+The company that produces feed for dairy cows and associated young stock, must make an additional calculation of the emission factors of methane production of the feed, according to the specifications described in Appendix 1 of this document.

 The Nevedi Protocol contains separate methane emission factors for feed ingredients for this additional calculation.